 THOMAS DEFEO, President and Owner, Fangoria Magazine and Fangoria.com

-MICHAEL GINGOLD, Managing Editor, Fangoria Magazine / Contributing Editor, Fangoria.com
+MICHAEL GINGOLD, Editor-in-Chief, Fangoria Magazine / Contributing Editor, Fangoria.com

 Michael Gingold has been a member of the FANGORIA team for the past three decades.
-After starting as a writer for the magazine in 1988, he came aboard as associate editor in 1990 and two years later moved up to managing editor, the position he holds to this day while continuing to contribute numerous articles and reviews.
+After starting as a writer for the magazine in 1988, he came aboard as associate editor in 1990; two years later, he moved up to managing editor, and he now serves as editor-in-chief, while continuing to contribute numerous articles and reviews.
 He has also been an editor and writer/reviewer for Fangoria.com since its inception in 2000, and produced five Chainsaw Awards ceremonies for Fango’s Weekend of Horrors conventions from 1992-96.

-Michael has written a number of horror screenplays, including SHADOW: DEAD RIOT for Fever Dreams/Media Blasters and LEECHES! for Rapid Heart Pictures; most recently, he wrote a remake of the 1977 cult shocker ALICE, SWEET ALICE with director Dante Tomaselli, who hopes to film it this year.
+Michael has written a number of horror screenplays, including SHADOW: DEAD RIOT for Fever Dreams/Media Blasters and LEECHES! for Rapid Heart Pictures; most recently, he wrote a remake of the 1977 cult shocker ALICE, SWEET ALICE with director Dante Tomaselli, and the two are also collaborating on an original script called THE DOLL, to film in 2016.
 For POPcinema’s DVD collection SHOCK FESTIVAL, Michael wrote and directed the “Girlkiller” segment, and he moderated the audio commentary with director Joseph Ruben for Shout!
 Factory’s DVD and Blu-ray of THE STEPFATHER.
 He was also part of the commentaries for three 42ND STREET FOREVER trailer compilations from Synapse Films; the most recent track, for the series’ first Blu-ray, has been nominated for a Rondo Award.

 REBEKAH McKENDRY, Director of Marketing